 Two recent housing developments in the village are Bassetts and Vern Place.
 Bassetts is fairly dense and uniform in character and is set well back from the road.
-Vern Place offers a more individual layout and design and is regarded as an example of good design that is sympathetic to village character.
+Vern Place offers a more individual layout and design.
 Moving away from the village centre on Lusted Hall Lane, Westmore Road and Paynesfield Road, the eclectic mix of buildings becomes more evident before more spacious development becomes obvious around The Square and on larger plots.